True bug fact sheet | Field of Mars EEC

 What are true bugs?

 True bugs are insects in the order Hemiptera, suborder Heteroptera.
 This group includes insects such as shield bugs, stink bugs, assassin bugs and water striders.
 They have six legs, antennae and piercing-sucking mouthparts called a rostrum.
 Their front wings are usually partly hardened and partly transparent, and they are usually held flat over the body when at rest.
 Hemiptera also includes other groups such as hoppers and aphids, so not every hemipteran is a true bug.
 An illustration of a cotton harlequin bug.
-Cotton harlequin bugs are colourful true bugs in the jewel bug family.
+A cotton harlequin bug.

 Fast facts – True bugs

-Scientific group – True bugs belong to the insect order Hemiptera, suborder Heteroptera.
+Scientific group – True bugs are insects in the order Hemiptera, suborder Heteroptera.

-Body features – They have a head, thorax and abdomen, six legs, antennae, a rostrum, and usually forewings with a hardened base and membranous tips.
+Appearance – They have a head, thorax and abdomen, six legs, antennae, a rostrum and forewings that are hardened at the base and membranous at the tips.

-Diet – Most true bugs feed by sucking juices from plants, but some are predators and a few feed on the blood of animals.
+Diet – Most true bugs suck juices from plants, but some are predators and a few feed on animal blood.

 Habitat – True bugs live on leaves, stems, flowers, bark, rocks, logs, leaf litter and freshwater surfaces.

-Life cycle – True bugs have three life stages: egg, nymph and adult.
-The nymphs look like small wingless adults and grow by moulting.
+Life cycle – True bugs have incomplete metamorphosis.
+They hatch from eggs into nymphs that look like small wingless adults and moult as they grow.

 Adult cotton harlequin bug resting on a branch.
-Adult cotton harlequin bugs feed by piercing plant stems and sucking juices.
+An adult cotton harlequin bug feeds by piercing stems and sucking plant juices.

 Where do true bugs live?